kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 ###### Does this feature depend on any specific services running in the cluster?

 A CRI (server) implementation of the correct version.

-In alpha and beta, the feature will fallback if the CRI implementation doesn’t support the feature.
+However, the feature will fallback if the CRI implementation doesn’t support the feature.

-In GA, a sufficiently recent version of the CRI runtime is a hard requirement.
+After GA, the fallback behavior will be removed in a future release, as per the [Kubernetes deprecation policy][deprecation-policy].
+At this point, a sufficiently recent version of the CRI runtime is a hard requirement.

 ### Scalability